alcaeus/mongo-php-library/tests/AggregationBlogPost/article.md

 }
 ```

-Again, this reduces the complexity of the pipeline stage tremendously:
+This reduces the complexity of the pipeline stage tremendously:

 ```php
 $prices = Expression::arrayFieldPath('prices');